Ebrahimakbari/API_PRICE/README.md

 ## Description

-A public API to track the daily prices of cars, motorcycles, mobiles and financial assets like currencies and precious metals.
+A public API to track the daily prices of cars, motorcycles, mobiles, Laptops and financial assets like currencies and precious metals.
 This project periodically scrapes data from external sources, stores it, and exposes it through a clean, documented RESTful API.

 The entire application is containerized with Docker for easy setup, development, and deployment.